Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Lattice Quantum Chromodynamics

 where $\left(Q_{\mu\nu}\psi_\sigma\right)(x) = Q_{\mu\nu}(x) \psi_\sigma(x)$ with

 The clover term is diagonal on the lattice $\mathcal{L}$.
-It removes $\mathcal{O}(a)$-discretization effects from the covariant finite difference discretization of the covariant derivative (for appropriately tuned $c_{\mathit{sw}}$).
+It removes $\mathcal{O}(a)$-discretization effects from the covariant finite difference discretization of the covariant derivative (for appropriately tuned $c_{\mathit{sw}}$; see \cite{Sheikholeslami:1985ij} and references therein).
 The resulting discretized Dirac operator $D$ thus has discretization effects of order $\mathcal{O}(a^2)$.
 It is again $\Gamma_5$-symmetric, i.e., we have

-The $\Gamma_5$-symmetry induces a symmetry on the spectrum of $D$.
-For future use, we state this in the following lemma.
+The $\Gamma_5$-symmetry induces a symmetry on the spectrum of $D$: